ldebruijn/graphql-protect/docs/run/kubernetes.md

 # Kubernetes

-GraphQL Protect is intended to run as sidecar to your main application.
+GraphQL Protect is intended to run as proxy to your main application.
 This allows it to scale with your application, and enjoys the benefit of loopback networking.

 ## Deployment resource